daviesjack083/C-ChatApp/README.md

 # Chat Application in C#
 A real time chat application written in C# I wrote some time ago when beginning to learn the language.
 I will be gradually improving and refining it.
+Please note the clientside is temporary (and dirty) until I implement a more sophisticated web solution.

 ## Features
 - Real-time messaging